 In Axon, we engage experienced Flutter developers to provide first-class custom development services.

-Aside from the core concepts that we have previously discussed, Flutter delivers the basic architecture that you can apply to your application and manage its state easily.
+What is flutter architecture?
+Aside from the core concepts we have previously discussed, Flutter delivers the basic Flutter framework architecture you can apply to your application and manage its state easily.
 The architecture that is used in Flutter is called the Business Logic Component (BLOC).
 Basically, it is an event-state based approach that allows you to trigger events and handle state changes based on them.
 The BLOC is a good approach that separates your business logic from the user interface and oversees business logic key points by testing.
 The core ideas that were used for BLOC architecture are simplicity, scalability, and testability, and all these goals were definitely achieved within the BLOC architecture.
-But this is a separate topic that we may cover at a later date.
+But this is a separate topic that we may cover later.

-The Dart language with its features, like stateful hot-reload, syntax simplicity, and “to-native” compilation coupled with Flutter framework components like widgets or BLOC architecture and driven by experienced developers will eventually provide an attractive solution for the software development market.
-Based on what we previously mentioned and our own Flutter development experience we can definitely say that Flutter is here to stay and will take its market share of not only mobile applications development but also web and desktop solutions as well.
+Thanks for your attention.
+It was the intro to Flutter.
+The Dart language, with its features, like stateful hot-reload, syntax simplicity, and “to-native” compilation, coupled with Flutter framework components like widgets or BLOC architecture and driven by experienced developers will eventually provide an attractive solution for the software development market.
+Based on what we previously mentioned and our own Flutter development experience, we can definitely say that Flutter is here to stay and will take its market share of not only mobile applications development but also web and desktop solutions as well.
 One code base for all platforms is a very attractive approach that can sell itself.
 We will definitely keep an eye on Flutter and share our experience in the next articles.